What Explains The Rising Overdose Rate Among Latinos?

 "You're telling me that this person has to wait two to three months?
 I'm trying to save this person today," he says.
 "What am I going to do, bring these individuals to my house and handcuff them so they don't do nothing?"

 Casa Esperanza Executive Director Emily Stewart says Massachusetts needs a public information campaign via Spanish-language media that explains treatment options.
-She'd like that to include medication-assisted treatment, which she says it not well understood.
+She'd like that to include medication-assisted treatment, which she says is not well understood.

 Some research shows Latino drug users are less likely than others to have access to or use the addiction treatment medicines, methadone and buprenorphine.
 One study shows that may be shifting.
 But, Latinos with experience in the field say, access to buprenorphine (which is also known by the brand name Suboxone) is limited because there are few Spanish-speaking doctors who prescribe it.